Terms of Business

 8.6 If you are not satisfied with the amount of our fees please contact us.
 Objections about the amount of our fee will be handled by way of our complaints procedure.

-8.7 If a client remains unhappy about the level of our fees they may be able to make a complaint to the Legal Ombudsman (as more particularly set out above) or may be entitled to have the bill assessed by the Court in accordance with Part III of the Solicitors Act 1974.
-The client’s rights are set out more fully in Sections 70, 71 and 72 of the Solicitors Act 1974.
+8.7 If you remain unhappy about the level of our fees you may be able to make a complaint to the Legal Ombudsman (as more particularly set out above) or may be entitled to have the bill assessed by the Court in accordance with Part III of the Solicitors Act 1974.
+Your rights are set out more fully in Sections 70, 71 and 72 of the Solicitors Act 1974.

 Lien over papers and documents

-8.8 Following the conclusion of the matter, we are entitled to retain the client’s file of papers and documents while there is money owing to us for fees.
+8.8 Following the conclusion of your matter, we are entitled to retain your file of papers and documents while there is money owing to us for fees.

 Client account